 New to Prescription Hope?

-Home » Blog & News » Metformin Hydrochloride – Effects and Benefits
+Home » Prescription and Medication » Metformin Hydrochloride – Effects and Benefits

 Before we dive into the specifics of Metformin hydrochloride, we should first cover the basics of type 2 diabetes.
 This type of diabetes occurs when there is insulin resistance, or the pancreas is not able to produce enough insulin necessary to keep blood sugars stable.

 In type 2 diabetics, the pancreas is still working, but not effectively enough to keep the body healthy.
 When a person’s blood sugar is in a higher state (hyperglycemia) they are at risk of developing neuropathy, heart disease, eye damage, kidney damage, and the list could go on.

 Therefore, it is crucial for type 2 diabetics to keep blood sugars within the normal range, which can be done with the help of Metformin hydrochloride or other medications.